 Glass is infinitely recyclable, which plastic definitely is not.
 And glass isn’t made of fossil fuels, like plastic is, but it takes a lot of heat to make glass (2700°F, to be precise), and that heat usually comes from burning fossil fuels.
 And since it’s so much heavier than plastic, shipping glass creates more carbon emissions.

-So when it comes to sustainable packaging, refills always win – but they’re still very rare in the skincare industry.
+So when it comes to sustainable packaging, refills always win.
+But they’re still very rare in the skincare industry.

 Four glass bottles of Youth To The People Superfood Cleanser (reviewed in this article).
 The largest bottle, on the left, is full of bright green face wash, while the other smaller refill sizes are empty.

-Otherwise, there isn’t an easy answer to the sustainable packaging question.
-It depends what you’re measuring (carbon emissions from shipping, or plastic pollution and its effects on wildlife, and leeching of toxins into waterways?).
-And it depends on lots of other factors, like how far the product has to travel to get to you, whether you have local access to recycling, and more.
+It depends what you’re measuring.
+(Carbon emissions from shipping?
+Or plastic pollution and its effects on wildlife, and leeching of toxins into waterways?)
+And the most sustainable packaging answer depends on lots of other factors, like how far the product has to travel to get to you, whether you have local access to recycling, and more.

 (Related: For more on the “it depends” answer, check out the section about electric vehicles in my post about what I learned in grad school.
 It’s totally frustrating to not have a clear answer, but I’m afraid that’s the way it is.)